 VISION

-The vision of Department of Electronics and Communication Engineering is to provide higher education in the field of technology and reach status of a Nationally and Internationally reputed Institution which is based upon the culture and the values of universal science and contemporary education and a center of research which lay the groundwork in shaping the future in the field of Engineering.
+To provide higher education in the field of technology and reach status of a Nationally and Internationally reputed Institution which is based upon the culture and the values of universal science and contemporary education and a center of research, which lays the groundwork in shaping the future in the field of Engineering with focus on chip Design.

 MISSION

-1. To create professionals competent to design and implement systems in the field of Electronics and Communication.
+1. To create professionals competent to design and implement systems in the field of Electronics and Communication with a diversion to VLSI design.

 3. To promote spirit of innovation and creativity among faculty members and students.